MouseyPounds/stardew-checkup/README.md

 The app is written in Javascript and uses jQuery it is hosted on GitHub Pages at https://mouseypounds.github.io/stardew-checkup/ and the source code repository is https://github.com/MouseyPounds/stardew-checkup.
 It is released under the MIT license.

 Changelog
+* 12 Aug  2018 - v2.1.0 - Individual player output can now be toggled on/off on multiplayer saves
-* 12 Aug  2018 - v2.0.2 - Bugfix in fish count related to Secret Notes
+* 11 Aug  2018 - v2.0.2 - Bugfix in fish count related to Secret Notes
 * 25 June 2018 - v2.0.1 - Sanity-checking on cooking results and NPCs
 *  6 June 2018 - v2.0.0 - Multiplayer support for all relevant sections
 * 26 May  2018 - v1.9.7 - Secret Note reward bugfixes